-A-3.2.5.6.(1) Fire Department Access Route.
-The design and construction of fire department access routes involves the consideration of many variables, some of which are specified in the requirements in the Code.
+A-3.2.5.6.(1) Design of Access Routes and Paths of Travel.
+The design and construction of fire department access routes involves the consideration of many variables, some of which are specified in the requirements in the By-law.
 All these variables should be considered in relation to the type and size of fire department vehicles available in the municipality or area where the building will be constructed.
 It is appropriate, therefore, that the local fire department be consulted prior to the design and construction of access routes.